pnpy6elp/Speech-Error-Detection/README.md

-# Speech-Error-Detection
+# Pronunciation Error Detection
-Speech Error Detection
+Pronunciation Error Detection with LSTM and CNN